Abe voices 'repentance' on WW2, touts Japan's new security role

 WASHINGTON (Reuters) - Prime Minister Shinzo Abe expressed “deep repentance” over Japan’s role in World War Two in a speech to the U.S. Congress on Wednesday, even as he declared Tokyo’s emergence as a global security player in the face of China’s rising power.

-Abe’s comments on Japan’s war record drew criticism from some U.S. lawmakers who hoped he would go further and were also unlikely to satisfy critics in South Korea and China, where he is accused of trying to whitewash history.
+Abe’s comments on Japan’s war record drew criticism from some U.S. lawmakers who hoped he would go further and did little to placate critics in South Korea and China, where he is accused of trying to whitewash history.

 But the conservative premier chose to focus his landmark speech more on the future of the U.S.-Japan military alliance and press skeptical lawmakers to back a Pacific trade pact.